zapper2468/cybersec-test/cybersec-portfolio/README.md

-# John Doe – Aspiring Cybersecurity Analyst
+# Zap! – Aspiring Cybersecurity Analyst

 Welcome to my GitHub portfolio focused on cybersecurity learning and projects.